charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 ## Running React Basics on Cloud 9

+This is not part of the Simplified Version of this assignment.

 I'm still learning about this too, but this is what worked for me with the Assignment we did in class on Wednesday.
 First I created a workspace that linked to my version of our new **isit320-lastname-2017** repository.
 My version of the repository contained the work we did in class on Wednesday.

 On the command line, I navigated to our project directory and ran: